Skip to main content

 info

 Lakebase Autoscaling is the latest version of Lakebase, with autoscaling compute, scale-to-zero, branching, and instant restore.
+For supported regions, see Region availability.
 If you are a Lakebase Provisioned user, see Lakebase Provisioned.

 This page provides an overview of the Lakebase Autoscaling API, including authentication, available endpoints, and common patterns for working with the REST API, Databricks CLI, and Databricks SDKs (Python, Java, Go).